Fort Lauderdale Mail & Wire Fraud Lawyer

 What constitutes wire fraud?

 In 1952, Congress extended the provisions of the mail fraud statute to cover newer technologies by enacting the wire fraud statute.
 The wire fraud statute prohibits people from using electronic signals across state lines and internationally in the furtherance of a fraudulent scheme.
-Wire, radio, and television are specific devices mentioned in the statute; however, the law also covers many federal offenses that involve the use of computers and the Internet.
-In order to convict, a federal prosecutor must establish the following to obtain a wire fraud conviction:
+Wire, radio, and television are specific devices mentioned in the statute; however, the law also covers many computer and Internet federal crimes.
+A federal prosecutor must establish the following to obtain a wire fraud conviction:

 - the defendant played a role in a scheme to defraud a person or entity of money or something of value through fraud and false pretenses;